Disentangling defects and sound modes in disordered solids: Results

 To confirm that modes with increased energies are indeed extended, we split eigenvectors into three groups.
-Modes with participation ratio $<0.1$ are ``localized''.
-Remaining modes are characterized by integrals over the Fourier spectrum, $I_f$, and $L_2$ distance between their cumulative distribution functions (cdfs) and the typical boson peak cdf $L_{BP}$~\cite{Manning2013} : $ I_f > 0.3-3*L_{BP}$ are ``phonon-like'', and the remainder are ``boson peak'' modes.
+We find that the normal modes rarely have a $R_G \lessapprox 16$ particle diameters as shown in Fig. \ref{fig_2}a, therefore we denote modes with $R_G < 16$ as ``localized''.
+Remaining modes are characterized by an integral $I_f$ over the Fourier spectrum and $L_2$ distance $L_{BP}$ between their cumulative distribution functions (cdfs) and the typical boson peak cdf ~\cite{Manning2015b}.
+We find that $ I_f = 0.3-2.3 L_{BP}$ is the best separating plane in $I_f - L_{BP}$ space between ``phonon-like'' and ``boson peak'' modes.

-While augmented and standard matrices have a similar total density of states at low frequencies, the fraction of those modes that are extended differs.
-Fig. \ref{fig_2}(c) shows the difference in the density of phonon-like and boson peak states between $\widetilde{M}$ and $M$, while the inset compares the integrated number of localized modes, because there are not enough statistics to compare the density.
-This shows the number of plane-wave-like and boson peak-like states is significantly suppressed in the augmented system at low frequency, while the number of localized modes is significantly increased.

-These observations demonstrate that when extended modes are pushed to higher frequencies, the remaining low-frequency normal modes are ``bare'' localized excitations.
-This confirms our intuition that quasi-localized modes are hybridizations of plane waves and the fundamental defects that accommodate flow in solids.
+Fig. \ref{fig_2}(b) shows that the augmented potential is altering the spectrum as intended.
+The augmented eigenpectrum shown by solid lines contains a significant number of localized modes, and plane waves are pushed to higher frequencies compared to standard modes (shown by dashed lines).